Jesse Hughes (musician): Eagles of Death Metal

 Hughes and Homme formed Eagles of Death Metal in 1998.
 Hughes credits Homme with saving his life, claiming that during the recording of the second Eagles of Death Metal album Death By Sexy, he fell into serious drug addiction and that Homme not only drove him to rehabilitation, but paid for it as well.

 On November 13, 2015, Le Bataclan theatre in Paris was attacked by terrorists while Eagles of Death Metal were performing.
 The band escaped via the backstage area, but their merchandise manager Nick Alexander was killed.
 The attacks killed 90 fans at the theatre.
 Other related attacks occurred in Paris at restaurant terraces that night, for a total of 130 deaths in all, including the Bataclan murders and 1 person killed at the Stade de France in a preliminary attack.
-Two victims have also commited suicide after these attacks, which raises the official total amount of victims, to 132.
+Two victims have also committed suicide after these attacks, which raises the official total amount of victims, to 132.